 Parents Are the Natural Guardians of Their Child

-Parents with intact parental rights are each the natural guardians of their own children and of their adopted children during their minority.
+Parents with intact parental rights are each the natural guardians of their own children and of their adopted minor children.
 See Section 744.301(1), Florida Statutes.
 If the parents’ marriage ends, the natural guardianship belongs to the parent to whom sole parental responsibility has been granted.
-But if the parents have shared parental responsibility, both continue as natural guardians.

 Florida law authorizes a natural or adoptive parent, legal custodian, or guardian to consent to “medical care and treatment.”
 “Medical care and treatment” includes,